 - J. Smith

 - Smith, John E.

 - Smith, John

 not counting misspellings.
 If you fill the first, middle, and last name fields on the name variations page, and then click on the “suggestions” button, you should have a good set of relevant variations.
 Do not forget to “save”.
 For countries that use two last names, make sure to add the relevant variations.

 Refused works — You may have refused the work that you are looking for.
 Indeed, we will not suggest to you again what you refused.
 To revert the refusal, go to the list of refused items on your research page.

 How can I get more of my works listed?

 There are two ways.
 Either get you publisher or department to participate.
 Read instructions on how to proceed.
-Or upload your works at Munich Personal RePEc Archive.
-A day or two later, they will be listed at the RePEc Author service.
+Or upload your works at Munich Personal RePEc Archive or elsewhere.
+See this blog post for more details.
+A day or two later, they will be listed at the RePEc Author Service.

 There is a misspelling or an error in the description of a document.
 Whom do I report it to?

 Data we get from publishers may be incomplete or inaccurate.
 If you discover a misspelling or another inaccuracy in description of a document, go to its abstract page and find the "corrections" section that has a technical contact.
 Send your corrections to this technical contact.